 Workshops & Speaking Engagements (Transition Planning)—

-Justin Weaver, Ben Keim,Sam Boyer, Tyler Butler, Mark Boyer, Andrew Schwalm, Mike Flinchbaugh,
+Justin Weaver, Corey McCleaf, Tyler Butler, Mark Boyer, Andrew Schwalm, Mike Flinchbaugh

-Service Work & Leadership Development—Ben Keim, Maggie Travis, Tyler Butler, Kevin Knouse, Julie Bolyard, Alana Anderson, Tyler Fetters, Ben Wenk, Philip Glaize, Mark Boyer
+Service Work & Leadership Development—Ben Keim, Maggie Travis, Julie Bolyard, Tyler Fetters, Philip Glaize, Mark Boyer, Steven Johnston

-Fundraising—Matt Strite, Ben Lerew, Ben Wenk, Katie Epstein, Clair Kauffman
+Professional Development —Matt Strite, Ben Lerew, Katie Epstein, Clair Kauffman, Greg Wenk, Kyle Benner

 Adams County Cooperative Extension

 The Young Grower Alliance is involved in many activities, including: sharing diversification and marketing ideas through orchard tours, exploring innovations at national and international workshops and helping out in their communities through service opportunities.
 As the group's coordinator, I assist members in planning and coordinating these and the many other activities in which they are involved.
 I'm always seeking to make new connections through outreach and networking.
-I'd love to hear from you with any input or ideas!
+Please share any ideas you may have for future YGA programming!

 From its beginning in 2005, YGA has been a valued network for extending Penn State’s tree fruit educational programs to the specialty crop industry.
-Assisting young growers in transitioning to advanced horticulture systems through tours, in-depth workshops, and field trials is a truly meaningful part of an extension educator’s role.
+Assisting young growers in transitioning to horticultural systems that are environmentally, economically, and socially sustainable through tours, in-depth workshops, and field trials is a truly meaningful part of an extension educator’s role.
 Young growers are invited to contact me if you have horticultural questions or ideas for answering those questions through research trials in your orchards!